-Disparities were seen in a number of other questions included in the PIT survey in addition to the ones reported here.
-Given this information, it is clear that more research is needed to fully understand the causes, correlations and impacts of racial disparities in who experiences homelessness and how they experience and navigate the systems of service.
+Disparities emerged in response to a number of other questions included in the PIT survey in addition to the ones reported here.
+Given this information, it is clear that more research is needed to fully understand the causes, correlations, and impacts as it relates to racial disparities in who experiences homelessness and how they experience and navigate the systems of service.
 In addition, this information highlights the need for homeless service systems to make deliberate efforts to understand and address racial disparities in order to better serve those experiencing homelessness and effectively end their homelessness.